salesforce/near-membrane/README.md

 Additionally, there are others unforgeables like `location` that are host bounded, in that case, we don't have to do much since the detaching mechanism will automatically invalidate them.

+These can only be virtualized via transpilation if they need to be available inside the sandbox.
+Such transpilation process is not provided as part of this library.

 #### Requirements

 The only requirement for the in-browser sandboxing mechanism described above is the usage of `eval` as the main mechanism for evaluating code inside the sandbox.
 This means your CSP rules should include at least `script-src: 'unsafe-eval'` in order for this library to function.